JoeyStanley/real/_posts/2019-02-07-a-tutorial-in-calculating-vowel-overlap.md

 Now, as a word of caution.
 I've played around with Pillai scores a lot and I've found that the *p*-values are significant a *lot*.
 I mean there have been times where the plots show what appear to me to be completely overlapped distributions, but the *p*-value says that they're significantly different.
 I'm not completely familiar with the inner workings of the MANOVA test, so I don't really know how sensitive it is to outliers, sample sizes, or other things.
 But in my opinion, it appears to be overly sensitive to minor differences that are probably not perceivable.
 In other words statistical significance does not necessarily mean social significance.

 But, we're here to look at the Pillai score, not the *p*-value.
-The problem is there's no Pillai score threshhold for saying something is definitively merged or unmerged.
+The problem is there's no Pillai score threshold for saying something is definitively merged or unmerged.
 By that I mean we can't just define a value like 0.05 and say if the Pillai score is less than that then we can conclude that the vowels are merged.
 As far as I'm aware, the Pillai scores are useful only in comparison to other Pillai scores, either from the same pair of vowels in other speakers, or perhaps from the same speaker but with other pairs of vowels.

 ### More complex MANOVA formulas